How to Anonymously Report a Nursing Home

 If you’re concerned about abuse, neglect, or fraud in a nursing home or care facility, you don’t have to face it alone.
 At Nursing Home Law Center, we offer free, confidential consultations—even if you’re simply looking for guidance on how to report abuse anonymously and what additional information to provide.

+If your loved one was harmed, a nursing home abuse lawyer from our team can help you understand what happened and whether the facts support a civil lawsuit to recover damages such as medical expenses.
 We represent families nationwide and handle all cases on a contingency fee basis, meaning you pay no fees unless we win financial compensation for you.
 Whether you’re ready to take legal action or just want to understand your legal options, we’re here to help protect vulnerable residents and hold facilities accountable.
-Call us at (800) 926–7565 or fill out our contact form.
+Call our experienced attorneys at (800) 926–7565 to get started with the legal process.